 The tip here is to purchase the right garden hose and banish that old hose to soaker hose duty or other uses.
 And use the right hose hanger, hose end nozzle and maintain the hose so it gives you many years of use.

-But why do you even need a hose?
 I have an in-ground sprinkler system that has a timer.
 However I use my garden hoses for the following tasks:

 - watering my containers – while I prefer to use water from my rain barrels I usually run out of water in mid summer as we get very little rain in July and August.
 And watering by hand with a watering can takes a long time so the hose is quicker.